digital-medicine-research-group-UNAV/RNACOREX/Library/RNACOREX_2.0/readme.md

 rnacorex.models_[150]

 ```
 Several information could be accessed; fitted parameters, functional and structural information values and the resulting network, among others.
 The network is accesible in the `'G'` key.
-The network is saved as a Multigraph from the `networkx` package.
+The network is saved as a Multigraph object from the `networkx` package.

 ```python